Commercial smart lighting control systems: illuminating the future

 Lighting, however, also has secondary subtle yet powerful and important roles to play on building occupant comfort, safety and security, and functionality.

-How smart lighting works
+How a commercial smart lighting control system works

 LED lighting controls empower remote control and automation of building lighting systems.
 Commercial smart lighting control systems like those from Smarter Technologies Group comprise a system of smart plugs, smart bulbs, smart fixtures, and wall-smart switches that work together with sensors and IoT technology.